Our Model of Care

-Our Model is founded in the Theory of Human Caring.
-This Theory is grounded in 3 very specific Relationships.
+Our Model is founded in the Theory of Human Caring, and is grounded in our relationships.
 "This is a model to guide practitioners in transforming care delivery from the inside out." – Jean Watson, PhD, RN, FAAN

 The Relationship-Based model is comprised of 3 crucial relationships: